 - You’ll likely only need to reschedule for the specific social media site that the post didn’t go through, not the other ones.
 You can see in Hootsuite which posts have been successful and which posts haven’t been by going to Publisher (the paper plane on the left) –> Past Scheduled.
 Anything in Green was successful.
 Anything in Red was not successful.
 You can click on them for more information.

-An expert in creating order out of chaos, Trisha L. Salkas is a Project Manager for Professional Services Marketing, LLC.
+An expert in creating order out of chaos, Trisha L. Salkas is a Project Manager for PSM Marketing.
 She is friendly, energetic, detail-oriented, and uses these skills to build quality relationships with colleagues and clients.
 Trisha was the first lead coordinator for Shift MN, an anti-corporate tobacco campaign funded by the Minnesota Department of Health.
 With a team of 10 interns, an LGBTQ specific social media campaign was born with a focus on creating policies and awareness around corporate tobacco use.
 Trisha managed the $200,000 budget and developed evaluation measurements for the project.